danko1122q/vel-shell/docs/LANGUAGE.md

 ### `func {body}` (anonymous, variadic)

-Creates an anonymous function that accepts all arguments as a list in the built-in `args` variable.
+Creates an anonymous function that accepts all arguments as a list in `args`.

 ### `rename old new`

 Renames a function.
 If `new` is empty, deletes the function.

 ### Function Calls

-A function is called by using its name as a command:

 ```
 func greet {name} { write "hello $name" }